InsBank: Evolving Instruction Subset for Ongoing Alignment: Experiment

 \textbf{Candidate Instruction Data} We aggregate five instruction datasets for general instruction following capability: Self-Instruct \citep{collection-self-instruct}, Alpaca (GPT-4) \citep{collection-alpaca-gpt4}, Dolly \citep{collection-dolly}, ShareGPT\footnote{We filter out incomplete conversations.} \citep{collection-sharegpt} and WilzardLM (alpaca) \citep{collection-wizardlm}, resulting in a mixed dataset of 278k samples.
 The statistics of each dataset is presented in Table~\ref{tab: dataset-statistics}.

-\textbf{Training and Evaluation} In this work, we fine-tune the Llama3-8B model \citep{model-llama3} on the selected InsBank unless otherwise specified.
+\textbf{Training and Evaluation} In this work, we fine-tune Llama3.2-1B, Llama3.2-3B, Llama3-8B \citep{model-llama3}, Qwen2.5-7B, Qwen2.5-14B \citep{llm-qwen2.5} and Mistral-7B \citep{llm-mistral} on the selected InsBank.
 Following DEITA \citep{ds-deita}, we set the size of InsBank to 6k for the convenience of subset evolution.
+We also experiment with InsBank size of 1k and 3k, and the results can be found in Appendix~\ref{appendix: More InsBank Budgets}.
 During training, we further restrict the trainable tokens and the number of conversation turns.
 We adopt AlpacaEval \citep{benchmark-alpaca-eval}, MT-Bench \citep{benchmark-mtbench} and IFEval \citep{benchmark-ifeval} for automatic model alignment performance evaluation.
 More details about training and evaluation can be found in Appendix~\ref{appendixs: hyperparameters}.

 \textbf{Baselines} We compare proposed PIBE with the following baselines: \begin{itemize}[nosep] \item \textbf{Full} Train model on all candidate data. \item \textbf{Random} Randomly select $m$ samples from all candidate data. \item \textbf{kNN$_1$} Measure the diversity of one sample by its euclidean distance to the nearest neighbor (Eq.~\ref{eq: knn}).
 The diversity score is first normalized and then combine with the normalized quality score by $s_i = (1+kNN_1^i) * (1+{s'}_q^i)^{\gamma}$ for data selection. \item \textbf{kCenter Greedy} \citep{indiv_eval_coreset2} The original kCenter Greedy algorithm is shown in Alg.~\ref{alg:kcentergreedy}.
-We take $\operatorname*{min}_{x_j\in S_b}d(e(x_i),e(x_j))$ as the individual diversity score and combine it with quality score in the same manner of kNN$_1$. \item \textbf{DEITA} Traverse the instruction pool in descending order of quality scores and involve the current sample to the selected subset if the largest cosine similarity between the current sample and the samples in the selected subset is less than the threshold (i.e. 0.9 following the raw setting of DEITA \citep{ds-deita}). \end{itemize}
+We take $\operatorname*{min}_{x_j\in S_b}d(e(x_i),e(x_j))$ as the individual diversity score and combine it with quality score in the same manner of kNN$_1$. \item \textbf{DEITA} Traverse the instruction pool in descending order of quality scores and add a sample to the selected subset if its maximum cosine similarity with existing selected samples is below a threshold \citep{ds-deita}. \end{itemize}